Estimated reading time: 6 minutes

 Do requirements change from state to state?

-Thankfully, the requirements for DBAs are about the same in every state.
-Matter of fact, to register a DBA, most states only require you to contact the county clerk’s office and pay a small fee.
-This fee is typically less than $100.
+Thankfully, the requirements for DBAs are about the same in every state level.
+Matter of fact, to register an assumed business name, most states only require you to contact the county clerk’s office and pay a small filing fee.
+The DBA filing fee is typically less than $100.
 Some states require you to place an advertisement in the newspaper giving notice of your DBA.

 As far as LLCs go, the process is also similar.
 The only thing that changes state to state are the filing and licensing fees.
 Contact the Secretary of State in your state to learn more about these LLC fees.

 Where things start to differ state to state is in the case of transferring a DBA to an LLC (a very common move).
 Let’s use Texas as an example.
 To transfer from DBA to LLC, Texas will require an authorized party to file a new assumed name certificate with the state of Texas and local offices.

 Another popular type of business structure you might consider is a corporation.
 Corporations (like LLCs) are a separate and distinct business type, separate from its shareholders / owners.